AMReX-Combustion/PelePhysics/Docs/sphinx/Introduction.rst

 - A CVODE version running on **GPU** is also technically available but the documentation is a WIP.
 The interested user can
   contact code developers for additional information

-- `PelePhysics` uses an automatic chemistry-related routine generator: **Fuego**.
-Fuego is part of the sources of `PelePhysics`.
-With Fuego, a unique chemistry file is generated for a specific kinetic scheme.
-The structure of the chemistry file is discussed in section (needs reference), along with instructions to generate your own (all you need are chemistry files in the famous CHEMKIN format).
+- `PelePhysics` uses an automatic chemistry-related routine generator:
+  **CEPTR**.
+CEPTR is part of the sources of `PelePhysics`.
+With CEPTR, a unique chemistry file is generated for a specific kinetic scheme.
+Instructions to generate your own chemistry files (all you need are chemistry files in the famous `Cantera
+  <https://cantera.org>`_ yaml format) are discussed in section
+  :ref:`sec:ceptr`.
 Note that `PelePhysics` already offers a large choice of more than 20 different kinetic schemes.